lockss/lockss-rtd-manual/docs/introduction/components.rst

 .. include:: /glossary/lockss-metadata-service.rst

 :term:`LOCKSS plugins <LOCKSS plugin>` describe how to extract metadata or other meaning from preserved content, especially content harvested from the Web by the :term:`LOCKSS Crawler Service`.
-You may run the LOCKSS Metadata Service as part of your LOCKSS stack if your application of :term:`LOCKSS <LOCKSS system>` involves metadata extraction and retrieval activities.
+You may run the LOCKSS Metadata Service as part of your LOCKSS stack if your application of |LOCKSS| involves metadata extraction and retrieval activities.

 By default, the LOCKSS Metadata Service runs a REST API on port 24615 and a Web user interface on port 24605 [#fn-ports]_.